 When Bacon became a bencher of Gray's Inn, he had to submit himself to the rules of this legal fraternity.
 These obligations varied from time to time and like many legal findings were subject to appeal.
-Obviously, it was the intention of the barristers laid out by Lord Bacon with the members of the Inn.
-Garden parties and light gardens are open to the public at certain hours.
-Photograph were gardens called the originally and the here in 1606.
-These walks are sti sports are frequently held her by courtesy of Frederick Cole. of to maintain the dignity of their profession.
+Obviously, it was the intention of the barristers were laid out by Lord Bacon the Inn.
+Garden parties and light public at certain hours.
+Photograph in 1606.
+These walks are sti sports are frequently held her by courtesy of Frederick Cole.

+to maintain the dignity of their profession.
 First and foremost, those living in Gray's Inn were required to take an oath of celibacy.
 This did not mean that attorneys could not marry but they could not lodge their families on the premises of the Inns of Court.
 Later this ruling was relaxed and amended, and living facilities for the families of young lawyers were erected on the lands of Gray's Inn.
 It was required that the children should be paragons of propriety and the lady of the house had to solemnly swear that she would not play the piano during the sessions.
 It was also decreed that any member of Gray's Inn who should sit down to dinner or supper with his hat on should be fined three shillings and four pence for each offense.
 However, thirteen years later a certain Mr. Yelverton, in consideration of his infirmities, was allowed to wear his hat in the hall, any order to the contrary notwithstanding.
 Two years later, this regulation was further amended to the effect that no one could enter the hall for any meal with boots, hats, or spurs.
 The barristers had to always dress sedately, in sober colors, and could be expelled from the Inn for violations of this rule.
 It was also explicitly stated that in public appearances young attorneys must always dress "sadly" and act with all humbleness.
 At one time the Star Chamber required that they should not thenceforth suffer the gentlemen students to be out of their houses after six of the clock in the night, without very great and necessary causes, nor to wear upon them any manner of weapons.